Wesley16838/frontend_interview/README.md

 - Props is an object get passed to the component from parent to child
 - State is the data managed within the component
+- Both pros and state could receive value from parent component
+- The state can be initialized by props
+- Props are read-only.
+State changes can be asynchronous.
   **[⬆ Back to Top](#table-of-contents)**

 54. ### What is the purpose of using super constructor with props argument